Program customization

 How to register for Non-Core and Transversal teaching units?

-On September 12, you will receive a questionnaire to choose your Non-Core and transversal units.
+On September 9, you will receive a questionnaire to choose your Non-Core and Cross-Core units.
 Please reply as soon as possible to secure your place.

 Note: The TU Non-Core areInitiation units.
-You can choose from any of the units offered by the other tracks, except your own.
+You can choose from any of the units offered by other courses, except your own.

-Transversal courses can be selected regardless of the career path to which you belong.
+The TU transversal units can be selected regardless of the pathway to which you belong.

 How many Non-Core and Transversal teaching units should I choose?